Bwaits2/eSourceLaser/README.md

 # eSourceLaser

-This is the backend to a laser cutting supply chain management webstie, made with Django.
+This is the backend to a laser cutting supply chain management website, made with Django.